mednajjar/MRC-gen/README.md

 # MRC-gen
 Models Routes Controllers generator.
-MRC-gen is a npm package for express app that can generate model, route or controller file with content, separately or all of them by cli command line. to install this package make sure that you are initialized your project (npm init) and you are in repository app.
+MRC-gen is a npm package for express app that can generate model, route or controller file with content, separately or all of them by cli command line.
+- To install this package make sure that you are initialized your project (npm init) and you are in repository app.

 1 - Install package: